Licence to Kill poster

 The inciting incident occurs at 16 minutes when Bond discovers Felix maimed by shark and Della murdered.
 The note reads "He disagreed with something that ate him."
 Bond's personal world is shattered, transforming his mission from professional duty to personal vengeance..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 67 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Bond earns Sanchez's complete trust by appearing to save him from assassination.
+The analysis reveals that this crucial beat Bond earns Sanchez's complete trust by appearing to save him from assassination.
 False victory: Bond is now in the inner circle with access to kill Sanchez, but he's also deeper in the criminal world and more isolated from any support., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 106 minutes initiates the final act resolution at 80% of the runtime.
 Bond gains new resolve and information about Sanchez's convoy escape route.
 He synthesizes his professional skills with his personal motivation, ready for the final confrontation with clarity about what must be done., demonstrating the transformation achieved throughout the journey.